gravitl/netmaker-docs/egress-gateway.rst

    :alt: Gateway
    :align: center

 At this point you will choose your selected host to use as an egress.
 You can choose if you would like to use NAT or not with the switch.
-You also have a choice of using this host as an internet gateway. more on that in a bit.
 You can put the selected CIDR for your egress range(s) in the field. click the add range button to add more egress ranges for the host.
 The interface is automatically chosen and will not be shown in this window.
 With everything filled out, click the create button.

 .. image:: images/ui-6.png
    :width: 80%